Hey. Let me introduce to you the Beat plastic pollution project I believe deserves recognition.

 I still occasionally buy a plastic bag or bottle.
 I don’t always recycle materials that should be recycled.
 Sometimes I’m just lazy and put plastic into a mixed trash can.
 But I also switch to bamboo toothbrushes instead of plastic.
 I ordered a bunch of canvas shopping bags.
 Sadly they would get delivered to me in a plastic bag.

 How ridiculous is that?

-There should be something done by this issue as well, or the recipes – most of us don’t need them and sure as hell don’t have any way to reuse it.
+There should be something done by this issue as well, or the recipes – most of us don’t need them and sure as hell don’t have any way to reuse them.
 You might refuse it but that doesn’t mean it’s not gonna get printed anyway because of the laws.